 Type 2 error

 - The null hypothesis is incorrectly accepted (i.e. there really is a treatment effect, but you fail to find it)

-- The (1-beta) determines the risk of this happening.
-Beta is 0.8 (the power of the study) - so at a beta of 0.8, there is a 20% chance of making a Type 2 error.
+- The beta determines the risk of this happening.
+Where beta is 0.2 (a common setting), at a power of 0.8 (1-beta), there is a 20% chance of making a Type 2 error.

 Types of bias

 - The selection of specific patients which results in a sample group which is not random, and which is not representative of a population.
 This can be avoided by randomising selection.